Indonesia faces challenge to seizure of yacht wanted by US

-JAKARTA, Indonesia (AP) — Indonesian police say a luxury yacht seized as part of a U.S. probe into the alleged multibillion-dollar theft of funds from a Malaysian state investment company has not been handed over to the U.S. because of a legal challenge from its owner.
+JAKARTA, Indonesia (AP) — Indonesia’s seizure of a luxury yacht wanted as part of a U.S. probe into the alleged multibillion-dollar theft of funds from a Malaysian state investment company is being challenged by the vessel’s owner, police said Monday.

-National police deputy detective Daniel Silitonga said Monday that police are waiting for a court hearing after lawyers for the owner of the Cayman Islands-registered Equanimity challenged the Feb.
-28 seizure.
+National police deputy detective Daniel Silitonga said police haven’t handed the yacht over to the U.S. since its Feb.
+28 seizure because they’re waiting for a court hearing after lawyers for the owner of the Cayman Islands-registered Equanimity began a legal challenge.

-The Equanimity, worth $250 million, is among assets the U.S. Justice Department alleges were bought by Malaysian national Jho Low using money stolen from 1MBD, the Malaysian fund.
-Indonesian police seized the yacht off Bali in a joint operation with the FBI.
+“Until now we are still awaiting the summons for a hearing,” he said.
+“We are facing some legal issues that have to be resolved first.”

-Silitonga said, “We are facing some legal issues that have to be resolved first.”
+The Equanimity, worth $250 million, is among assets the U.S. Department of Justice alleges were bought by Malaysian national Jho Low using money stolen from 1MBD, the Malaysian fund, and laundered through Singapore, Switzerland, Luxembourg and the U.S.

 Most Read Business Stories